Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

         * Quiver of Plenty +3 should be usable by shamans
         * The Quiver/Case/Bag of Plenty +3 will now use the same projectile as the underlying ammunition
+        * On the EEs, locked down the various NPC-specific item upgrades to the NPCs, including the exclusion of UAI if it was enforced on the original item
         * Further prep for integration with the EE Fixpack